xavierchia/xavierchia.github.io/_posts/2020-08-12-self-invention-machine.md

 permalink: self-invention-machine
 ---

+(Credit where credit is due: the distinction between websites as self-invention machines and self-promotion machines is due to Austin Kleon.)

 Most people treat their personal blogs with a wrong attitude.
 If you think of it as a self-promotion machine, chances are high that you'll quickly be demotivated because not enough people read your stuff and most readers won't enjoy reading your articles.

-Blogs as self-promotion machines are dead since platforms like Twitter and Instagram are certainly better suited for self-promotion.
+Blogs as self-promotion machines are dead since platforms like Twitter and Instagram are certainly better suited for that task.

 But as soon as you think of your blog as a self-invention machine, everything changes.
-(Credit where credit is due: the distinction between websites as self-invention machines and self-promotion machines is due to Austin Kleon.)

 ## Characteristics of a successful self-invention machine